hyperionix/docs/content/guide/package-2.md

 ```

 Let's see what happened:
-1. Test loaded package "File Delete".
-It means that the probe and all of its dependent hooks were loaded.
+1. The test loaded package "File Delete".
+It means that the probe and all of its dependent hooks were loaded successfully.
 2. The test created and deleted two files in the temporary folder.
 One named `protectedFile` and one named `allowedFile`.
 3. When the test tried to delete `protectedFile` our probe blocked the operation.
 4. When the test tried to delete `allowedFile` out probe didn't react and the operation was permitted.